liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/05-building-a-responsive-site/03-mobile-device-rules/02-creating-mobile-device-rules.markdown

 of the device.
 While some of the characteristics are provided by the device, most are not.
 For this reason, there are databases that contain information about thousands of devices.
-These databases make it possible to learn every detail about a device from the device type. @product@'s Mobile Device Rules can connect to device databases so that you can use their device characteristics in your rules.
+These databases make it possible to learn every detail about a device from the device type. @sharepoint@'s Mobile Device Rules can connect to device databases so that you can use their device characteristics in your rules.